 Usually, foil printed t-shirts don’t last that long through washes.

 An alternative is metallic inks.
 It won’t be as shiny, but they’ll hold up much longer.
 Also, they’re cheaper to do.
 So, if you want to pull off gold colors there are multiple ways to do it.

 5 DYE SUBLIMATION SERIGRAPH – all-over t-shirt print

 A lot of print on demand printers will use this method.
 Dye sublimation is your design printed out onto a giant piece of paper.
 This will be big enough to cover the entire t-shirt.
 For this, we use a special type of paper called sublimation paper.
 First, the design is printed out on that giant sheet of sublimation paper.
 After that, is turned over, so that the ink touches the t-shirt.

 Then, a heat press compresses that ink onto the t-shirt, which causes it to stick.
-When the paper is removed, your bright colorful design will appear on the t-shirt.
+When the paper is removed, TA DAM, your colorful design will appear on the t-shirt.
 If you want a 100% cotton t-shirt, the sublimation is not an option.
 Because you`ll need a high polyester count on your tee.